AT&T Inc. [T] – The merits and potential risks: A tempered look at T

 AT&T Inc. [NYSE:T]: Analyst Rating and Earnings

 Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
 Regarding AT&T Inc. [T], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
-On average, stock market experts give T an Overweight rating.
-The average 12-month price forecast for this stock is $30.20, with the high estimate being $47.00, the low estimate being $23.00 and the median estimate amounting to $37.00.
-This is compared to its latest closing price of $31.13.
+On average, stock market experts give T an Hold rating.
+The average 12-month price forecast for this stock is $29.92, with the high estimate being $47.00, the low estimate being $17.00 and the median estimate amounting to $34.65.
+This is compared to its latest closing price of $30.98.

 Pay attention for this company’s financial results, of which the next release is scheduled to happen on 04/22/2020.